-A: If you are a registered shareholder, return the proxy to the Corporation's transfer agent, Computershare Investor Services Inc., in the envelope provided, or by fax to 1-888-453-0033 or 416-263-9394 or by email to service@computershare.com so that it arrives no later than 5:00 p.m.
-(Eastern Standard Time) on Wednesday, May 10, 2006.
+A: If you are a registered shareholder, return the proxy to the Corporation's transfer agent, Computershare Investor Services Inc., in the envelope provided so that it arrives no later than 2:00 p.m.
+(Eastern Time) on Friday, May 8, 2009.
 This will ensure that your vote is recorded.